Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 Durable Record (3400-3000 BC)

 The Durable Record is the capability to set knowledge down in a mark that outlasts the moment, so that it holds outside any single mind.
+Its distinguishing contribution is endurance, a mark that stays when the hand that made it is gone and can be read by another mind in another place.

 The first durable records were pressed into clay in Mesopotamia, around 3400 BC.
 They were not philosophy.
 They were counts: measures of grain, heads of cattle, who owed what to whom.
 Writing began as accounting, a way to hold a number still when memory and trust would not stretch far enough.
 The mark that outlasts the mind started as a tally.

-So the composition traced here comes to rest on a count pressed in clay.
+The composition traced here comes to rest on a count pressed in clay.
 Computation, calculation by rule, stands at the top of it.
 Far below, at the floor of what a kept mark can show, the oldest mark it rests on is itself a number set down to be kept.
 The descent set out from the thing everything now runs on and ends at the first enduring mark, a stylus pressed into soft clay.

 Organizing this is harder than naming it.
 The work is collective and slow.
 The field gets organized by many people writing carefully about what they can see clearly.
 This article is one small contribution to that work.